adelestre/firestorm-hub/README.md

 ## Install locally

 If you want to install and run the website locally, you will need [NodeJS](https://nodejs.org/en).
-Once you cloned the repository, in your terminal navigate to the root folder and use the command : `npm i` to install all the dependancies.
+Once you cloned the repository, in your terminal navigate to the root folder and use the command : `npm i` to install all the dependencies.

 To start the local server, use the command `npm run dev` and go to the local URL given.